lamamedhat/Machine-Learning-approach-for-colon-cancer-classification/README.md

 This repository contains code that performs various data analysis and Machine learning tasks.
 Generate a correlation matrix between features, filter the correlated columns based on a specified threshold, determine the best classifier using the Lazypredict Algorithm.
 Perform hyperparameter tuning using K-Fold and nested K-Fold cross-validation.

 # Run
+You can install dependencies using the following command:
 ``bash
 pip install -r requirements.txt
 ``